Risk groups for severe influenza

 - All persons (over six months of age) with chronic medical conditions

-There is no sharp cut-off age for older adults and though a survey conducted by the Vaccine European New Integrated Collaboration Effort network (VENICE III) shows that many countries use the age of 65 years as a threshold, while other countries use younger ages.
+There is no sharp cut-off age for older adults, however many countries use the age of 65 years as a threshold, while other countries use younger ages.

-The list of chronic medical conditions in patients often recommended for vaccination in EU/EEA Member States include diseases affecting the:
+The list of chronic medical conditions in patients often recommended for vaccination in EU/EEA Member States include diseases affecting the following:

 - respiratory system e.g. asthma